jannyHou/typescript-decorator-playground/README.md

 **What is the relation between a decorator and Reflect-metadata?**

-By appling a decorator function to a Class's element, ES6 passes at least the element's `target`, `propertykey` to the decorator function as its arguments, then inside the function you can use them to play with Reflect-metadata.
+By appling a decorator function to a Class's element, compiler passes at least the element's `target`, `propertykey` to the decorator function as its arguments, then inside the function you can use them to play with Reflect-metadata.

 ### Modify Class